 Our biggest challenge has been working with the salt pan workers who live in the most oppressive of conditions.
 Money lenders and employers in the area were violent and threatening towards us when we tried to campaign for better conditions for them.

-Learn how to help from the people you’re helping.
-My main message in the work I do is to love the people and to go and share in their lives.
-To understand what they are going through.
+Learn how to help the people you’re helping.
+The main message in the work I do is to love the people and to go and share in their lives to understand what they are going through.
 I was a field worker for many years living a very simple life.
 That was how it started.

-I get the most pleasure when we can leave a village to stand on its own feet.
-Sixty villages have already made it to this stage.
+We get the most pleasure when we can leave a village to stand on its own feet.
+More than hundred villages have already made it to this stage.
 Indicators for villages to become self-governing include an increase in the poverty line, health, child mortality and educational standards.
 We need to work with the community for a long time, 10-15 years, to build their strength and empowerment.”

 If you’re inspired by Cletus’s story why not get involved.